 While boisterous kids are hard to ignore, the concept of listening is not the same as simply hearing.
 If you actively listen when working with children to what each little person has to say, you’ll understand the true meaning behind the words they use.

 For instance, if a child shouts “I hate you!” what they may actually be communicating is something like “I’m annoyed you’re not paying attention to me!”.
 Talk to the reason behind the outburst, and the child in question will naturally trust you more.

 Tip Two - Eye Contact Is Important

-An important element of building trust is showing sincerity and genuine interest in what children have to say.
-A great way to do this is to make gentle, but direct eye contact and keep it throughout the entire conversation.
-Success when working with children is all about the little details, so when talking to a child, get down on their level and properly connect with them and their needs.
+An essential element of building trust is showing sincerity and genuine interest in what children have to say.
+A great way to do this is to make gentle but direct eye contact and keep it throughout the entire conversation.
+Success when working with children is all about the little details, so when talking to a child, get down on their level and adequately connect with them and their needs.

 Tip Three - Follow Through On Your Promises